 A diverse generation fleet

 We own or have rights to about 3,570 megawatts of power – enough for LCRA and its wholesale electric customers to provide electricity for more than 1 million people.
-We can provide reliable and cost-effective electricity because of our diverse generation portfolio, which includes:
+We can provide reliable and cost-effective electricity because of our diverse generation portfolio.

 Thomas C. Ferguson Power Plant